Halawa Valley Molokai Hike and Cultural Experience

 Educated with the proper background, the guests were next given traditional sarongs to wear and were invited to hike into the valley as Pilipo’s guests.
 Tourists and locals intermixing, old and young – this is what travel is all about.

-We started our procession, all carrying our ho’okupu, gifts wrapped in ti leaves, and occasionally our group would blow the pu to announce our presence.
+We started our procession, all carrying our ho’okupu: gifts wrapped in ti leaves, and occasionally our group would blow the pu to announce our presence.
 We’d all get really quiet and intently listen for the answering pu.
 It was sort of an ancient form of can-and-string telephone.
-Once we arrived at the entrance to the valley we all were greeted with the honi and were invited to pass.
+Once we arrived at the entrance to the valley, we were greeted by the honi and invited to pass.

 Halawa Valley Hike to Mo’oula Falls

 Once the ceremony was completed, the rest of the afternoon we hiked deep into the valley along across rivers to Mo’oula Falls.
-Along the way, we talked with Greg and others from his family to learn further about native and invasive species, ancient taro terraces and historical rock walls, and worship sites.
+Along the way, we talked with Greg and others from his family to learn further about native and invasive species, ancient taro terraces, historical rock walls, and worship sites.
 The hike wasn’t difficult, but it was steamy.
-I was happy I had layers to peal off!
+I was happy I had layers to peel off!

 Some of us swam in the refreshing water, kids found high places to leap off of, and some just sat and took it all in.
 I sat and thought about legacy; I breathed and meditated on it all.
 Even though I had no answers for my own legacy, I thoroughly enjoyed being a part of another family’s quest to pass on their culture and legacy.
 After all, we all want our life – our breath – to be remembered.